Summit Homeschool group

 * [There will be an assignment for HS to watch a movie containing poetry, and a list of family-friendly options will be provided.
 However if you do not want your student to participate, an alternative assignment can be arranged.]

-Forensic Science (11th-12th) Teacher: Christine Phillips - $290 per year
+Forensic Science - TUESDAY AM (11th-12th) Teacher: Christine Phillips - $290 per year

 Forensic Science (11th–12th Grade) is a 90 minute long dynamic, lab-based high school course that allows students to explore the science behind crime scene investigation using Forensic Science.
 Through hands-on activities such as fingerprint analysis, simulated blood spatter examination, fiber and hair microscopy, and mock crime scene investigations, students apply principles of biology, chemistry, and physics to analyze evidence and uncover truth.
 Taught from a biblical worldview, this course strengthens critical thinking, scientific reasoning, and lab documentation skills while providing a full high school lab science credit.
 Ideal for students interested in STEM, medical, or criminal justice careers, this engaging class combines rigorous academics with interactive learning that brings science to life.
 Course fee of $290 includes all lab materials.